-Only 37 cars have ever sold for more than $10 million at public auction with the record $38 million paid for a 1962/63 Ferrari 250 GTO.
+Only 68 cars have ever sold for more than $10 million at public auction with the world record for the most expensive car ever $143 million paid for a 1955 Mercedes-Benz 300 SLR Uhlenhaut Coupé.

-Only 37 cars have ever sold for more than $10 million at public auction.
-Ferrari is the most-expensive car marque with 250 models especially highly priced.
-Nearly two-thirds of the cars selling for more than $10 million are Ferraris with Mercedes Benz, Jaguar and Alfa Romeo the only other manufacturers with more than a single car on the list.
-The other brands having sold for seven figures plus are Aston Martin, Bugatti, Duesenberg, Ford, McLaren, Porsche and Shelby.
-In 2008, a 1961 Ferrari 250 GT SWB California Spider was the first car to break the $10 million barrier but most of the $10 million results are more recent: 6 in 2014, 11 in 2015, and 9 in 2016.
-Only seven cars have ever sold for more than $20 million with the record $38 million for a 1962/3 Ferrari 250 GTO sold by Bonhams in 2014.
+Only 68 cars have ever sold for more than $10 million (nominal) at public auction.
+Although the most expensive car ever is the 1955 Mercedes-Benz 300 SLR Uhlenhaut Coupé, Ferrari is the most expensive car marque with the 250 models especially highly-priced.
+More than half of the cars selling for more than $10 million are Ferraris (37) followed by Bugatti and Mercedes (5 each), Aston Martin and McLaren with four each, Alfa Romeo and Jaguar with three, while Duesenberg and Porsche each have two cars on the list.
+The other brands that have sold for seven figures plus are Ford, Shelby, and Talbot-Lago.
+In 2008, a 1961 Ferrari 250 GT SWB California Spider was the first car to break the $10 million barrier but most of the $10 million results are more recent: 6 in 2014, 11 in 2015, and 9 in 2016 but only 6 in 2017, 5 in 2018 and only 2 in 2019, 2020, and 2021, 5 in 2022, and 9 thus far in 2023.
+Only 17 cars have ever sold for more than $20 million with the record $143 million for a 1955 Mercedes-Benz 300 SLR Uhlenhaut Coupé sold by RM Sotheby’s in 2022.

 List of Cars Selling for $10 Million Plus